Date of Award:

 Spatial and temporal relationships between magmatism and extension suggest that large magnitude extension in the HPB (episodes 1 and 3) was not associated with magmatism, and that extension in this portion of the Basin and Range province initiated due to gravitational instabilities imparted on the crust during the Sevier orogeny.

 VanDenburg, Colby J., "Cenozoic Tectonic and Paleogeographic Evolution of the Horse Prairie Half-Graben, Southwest Montana" (1997).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 4690.